EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond

 We perform the light curve fittings for EP241021a with the Markov Chain Monte Carlo method of 50000 iterations, by using the \texttt{emcee} package \citep{Foremany2013}.
 There are five free parameters for the jet emission and eight free parameters relevant to the emission powered by the magnetar.
 The log likelihood function is $\mathrm{ln}~\mathcal{L}=-0.5(\Sigma_{i=1}^{n}(O_{i}-M_{i})^2/\sigma_{i}^2) $, where $O_{i}$, $M_{i}$ and $\sigma_{i}$ are the $i-\mathrm{th}$ observed flux densities or apparent magnitudes, the model outputs, and the observational uncertainties, respectively.
 The fitting results are shown by the lines in Figures~\ref{fig:xlc}, \ref{fig:optlc} and \ref{fig:rlc} for the X-ray, optical, and radio light curves, respectively.
 The priors and posteriors with $16\%$ and $84\%$ quantiles are summarized in Table~\ref{para_tab}.
 The corner plot of the posterior probability distributions is presented in Figure~\ref{fig:corner}.
-Furthermore, in Figures~\ref{fig:Optspec} and \ref{fig:Rspec2}, we further show the general consistency between the model and the optical and radio data in the form of a group of evolving spectra.
+Furthermore, in Figures~\ref{fig:Optspec}, we further show the general consistency between the model and the optical data in the form of a group of evolving spectra.
 This indicates that the black body assumption can indeed work for describing the optical bump emission, although its uniqueness for individual spectra should not be overstated.
 In addition, one may note that, around the peak time $T_0+10$ days, a relatively prominent excess could exist on the red side of the spectra, which can also be found in the light curve fittings.
 This reveals the complexity of the spectral characteristics of this source.
 Finally, comparisons between the observational radio spectra and the synchrotron spectra of the jet external shock emission are presented in Figure \ref{fig:Rspec2}.